martin-mueller/zettel/readme.md

 * upload the files to a directory under your webserver root
 * make sure the directory is writeable for the web server for the sqlite database file

+## Usage

+* You have 10 sheets for now, click one short and fill it with content in [markdown format](http://daringfireball.net/projects/markdown/)
+* When done click on another sheet or on a free space inside the page, your content will be saved
+* drag and resize the sheets -> position and size are saved automatically

 ## Coming soon: